Where Some Ideas Are Stranger Than Others...

 Malm never stops to give thought to the fact that in Britain, women and children were officially property of men under British law.
 Children of their fathers, boys until their age of majority, girls until they married, grown women until they married.
 Married girls and women were officially property of their husbands.
 In default of a living or competent father, another male relative could be assigned his role by the state.
 They didn't have to be brought in to property relations when they were treated as property in the first place.
 This formulation draws its original sting in the nineteenth century for the men who read and heard it from the very fact that most men if they were not Black or otherwise racialized were not slaves and therefore not property.
 Having ignored this, Malm's analysis on pages 280-281 and 309-310 rides on the edge of laughable because we are still dealing with developments in that very century.
 This is crazy making, because he simply never cleans up or acknowledges this, in an otherwise useful and instructive analysis.
-This is the case even though he has a wonderful opening for it on page 119, one that would allow him to briefly outline the ways in which capitalists drew on gender stereotypes to gauge what sort of supervisory labour they would accept, and why and how they decided to take up and treat women, girls, boys, and men as labourers.
+This is the case even though he has a wonderful opening for it on page 119, one that would allow him to briefly outline the ways in which capitalists drew on sex-role stereotypes to gauge what sort of supervisory labour they would accept, and why and how they decided to take up and treat women, girls, boys, and men as labourers.

 Ironically, the same spatiotemporal profile of coal that made it dearer than water also made it more appropriate for capital.
 Having been brought into the marketplace by means of human labour, pieces of the stock circulated in physical freedom, available for combustion in absolute, indeed necessary detachment from other burners.
 Here the private property of cotton manufacturers found a source of energy congenial to its logic: piecemeal, splintered, amenable to concentration and accumulation, divisible.
 'In short, a motive power that in many respects was indeed a welcome gift of nature attended by a lack of independence in use and management,' and to make matters worst, it cost, in [L.] Hunter's trenchant formulation, 'emotional energy from which steam-power users were entirely free.'
 With this, we are very far indeed from the consummate rationality imputed to British industrialists by David Landes and innumerable other scholars.
 Drainage of emotional energy as a factor in the choice of steam power – clearly the more expensive option?
 Not what should be expected of enlightened entrepreneurs.